 The first striking result from this model was that all influence (I) values were either zero or negative.
-More specifically, only 6 out of 240 showed negative influence values, while all others were zero.
+More specifically, only 6 out of 240 influence values were negative, while all others were zero.
 Thus, while some ABC transporters exhibited negative influence on other ABC transporters, our study of 16 transporters in 16 drugs found no evidence that any ABC transporter can positively influence any other ABC transporter.

 The objectively-trained neural network model provided intuition that was largely in agreement with manual interpretations.
 For example, the manual genetic interpretation that Pdr5, Snq2, Yor1, and Ybt1 are each independently able to efflux mitoxantrone was also supported by positive E links connecting each of these transporters to mitoxantrone (Figure 4B).
-The model showed Snq2 to have the highest mitoxantrone efflux activity (E = 2.3) followed by Pdr5, Yor1, and Ybt1 (E = 1.9, 0.6, 0.6, respectively; Figure 4B, Data S8).
-These differences were reflected in the fitness landscape: For example, while mitoxantrone resistance of a pdr5∆ybt1∆yor1∆ deletion strain was not significantly different than the wild-type (p = 0.25), deletion of genes encoding the two transporters with the highest inferred efflux (Snq2 and Pdr5) yielded a 9% decrease in resistance (p = 1.2e-70).
-The I weights also pointed to differential inhibitory effects between transporters: For example, Snq2 activity is predicted to be more strongly inhibited by PDR5 than by YOR1 (I = -0.96 vs -0.39, Figure 4B, Data S8).
-Although this might have been gleaned from the observation that pdr5∆ yields greater benomyl resistance than does yor1∆ (Figure 3A), the neural network model provides a clearer statement of these inferred biological relationships.
+The model showed Snq2 to have the highest mitoxantrone efflux activity (E = 1.8) followed by Pdr5, Yor1, and Ybt1 (E = 1.5, 0.5, 0.4, respectively; Figure 4B, Data S8).
+These differences were reflected in the fitness landscape: For example, while mitoxantrone resistance of a ybt1∆yor1∆ deletion strain (∆E = -0.9) was not significantly different than the wild-type (p = 0.12), deletion of genes encoding the two transporters with the highest inferred efflux (Snq2 and Pdr5, ∆E = -3.3) yielded a 7% decrease in resistance (p = 1.2e-70).
+The I weights also pointed to differential inhibitory effects between transporters: For example, Snq2 activity is predicted to be more strongly inhibited by PDR5 than by YOR1 (I = -0.69 vs -0.11, Figure 4B, Data S8), which is reflected, for example, by the observation that pdr5∆ yields greater benomyl resistance than does yor1∆ (Figure 3).

-While the neural network model was accurate overall, some drugs yielded predictions that departed systematically from observation (Figure S8), suggesting the need for model refinements.
-For example, valinomycin resistance was quite poorly predicted by the neural network model (r = 0.5, Figure 4D, left panel).
-While XGA showed that deletion of four of the five frequently-associated genes would be more resistant than wild-type (Figure 2D, bottom panel), the neural network did not predict increased valinomycin resistance for any gene in any background.
-A previous report of valinomycin resistance upon deletion of all 16 transporters (Suzuki et al., 2011) suggested the possibility that one or more of the targeted 16 transporters inhibits a valinomycin resistance mechanism that is not encoded by any of the 16 transporter genes targeted in this study.
-To formalize this possibility, we added one additional ‘mystery valinomycin resistance factor’ and its corresponding activity node to the neural network (see Methods).
-Training this extended neural network using only valinomycin data substantially improved recapitulation of the observed phenotypes (r = 0.86, Figure 4D, right panel) and yielded a model in which SNQ2, PDR5, YBT1, and YCF1 each negatively influence an unknown valinomycin resistance factor.
+While the neural network model was accurate overall, we could also evaluate where predictions departed systematically from observation to guide model refinements (Figure S8).
+For example, while XGA showed that many multi-transporter deletions resulted in increased valinomycin resistance (Figure 3), the neural network only captured the decreased resistance resulting from yor1∆, yielding poor predictions overall (r = 0.5, Figure 4D, left panel).
+Taking these results together with previous reports of improved valinomycin resistance upon deletion of all 16 transporters (Suzuki et al., 2011), we hypothesized that one or more of the transporters inhibits a valinomycin resistance factor outside of the 16 targeted genes.
+To formally test whether this explanation better captures the observed data, we added this hypothesized valinomycin resistance factor and its corresponding activity node to the neural network schematic (see Methods).
+Training this extended neural network using valinomycin data substantially improved correspondence to the observed phenotypes (r = 0.86, Figure 4D, right panel) and yielded a model in which SNQ2, PDR5, YBT1, and YCF1 each negatively influence an unknown valinomycin resistance factor.
 This model improvement depended on the inclusion of this hypothesized factor (Figure S9A).

 Four genes for which deletion yields synergistic PDR5-dependent fluconazole resistance